 LightGBM grows trees leaf-wise (best-first)[7].
 It will choose the leaf with max delta loss to grow.
-Holding #leaf fixed, leaf-wise algorithms tend to achieve lower loss than level-wise algorithms.
+Holding #leaf

 Leaf-wise may cause over-fitting when #data is small, so LightGBM includes the max_depth parameter to limit tree depth.
 However, trees still grow leaf-wise even when max_depth is specified.